 Its leaves are abundant in chromium, a mineral that can reduce blood glucose levels.
 The traditional use of the bilberry is for vision issues.

 Also, another beneficial tea is the powdered form of tea called Matcha.
 Usually, this tea is made from green tea.
 The great thing about this is that the tea contains only the good things from the green tea.

 Also, it contains soluble fiber which slows the metabolism of starches and suppresses the blood glucose accumulation.
 We can consume this tea straight, or another alternative is to make it as a latte.

-The coriander tea can help us protect our liver and kidneys.
+Coriander tea can help us protect our liver and kidneys.
 This is beneficial since these 2 organs are under constant strain due to poor blood glucose control.

 It is vital to consult our doctor about the possible ways to manage our blood glucose.
-We should let them know if we are interested in including tea to our diet for potential benefits on our blood glucose levels.
+We should let them know if we are interested in including tea in our diet for potential benefits on our blood glucose levels.

 In that way, our doctor will monitor our blood glucose levels, and according to that, they will adjust our drugs.

 We need to be active regularly, follow a balanced and healthy diet and make sure to maintain a healthy weight.